ArlenMuc/Blanka-punish-guide/README.md

 Ed

     Stand Light Ball
-         Forward Dash > Standing/Crouching LP (Only in range for flicker as followup)
+         Forward Dash > Crouching LP (Only in range for flicker as followup)

     Light Ball/Ex Ball
         V-Reversal > crouch HP or quicker